 I'm interested in a trip but it's already sold out.
 How can I get a place?

-We try to open trips up to as many students as possible, but for practical and organisational reasons, there will usually be an upper limit to the number of people that we can take.
-Our trips often sell out and so we suggest booking promptly onto any trips that you're interested in.
+We try to open trips up to as many students as possible, but for practical reasons there will always be an upper limit to the number of people that can join.
+Our trips are popular and usually sell out in advance and so we suggest booking promptly onto any trips that you're interested in.

-We sometimes operate a waiting list if trips are full.
+We usually operate a waiting list if trips are full.
 Contact us by email if you want to be added to a waiting list for a trip that has sold out.

-I'm a UK student.
+I'm a UK student at DMU.
 Can I join the trip too?

 Yes.
 Home students are very welcome to join Explore UK trips.